rootulp/eth-pool/README.md

 [![License](https://img.shields.io/:license-mit-blue.svg)](https://rootulp.mit-license.org)

-eth-pool is a learning exercise that provides a pool for users to deposit into and earn rewards from.
-The pool operator sporadically deposits rewards into the pool.
+EthPool is a learning exercise that provides a pool for users to deposit into and earn rewards from.
+The pool operator will sporadically deposit rewards into the pool.
 Rewards are distributed to depositors proportional to their share of deposits in the pool.

 Motivated by: https://github.com/edgeandnode/contracts-challenge/tree/exercise-4